hclcnx/connections-msp/customizations/file_menu/README.md

 ## Registering the Customizer Extension
 In order for Customizer to insert this customization:

+1. Put the custom JS file onto the MSP environment.
-1. Launch the appregistry UI at /appreg/apps (requires admin access).
+2. Launch the appregistry UI at **/appreg/apps** URL (requires admin access).
-2. Create a New App definition.
+3. Create a **New App** definition.
-3. Go to the Code Editor section and remove the JSON outline.
+4. Go to the **Code Editor** section and remove the JSON outline.
-4. Paste in the content of the file [custom-files-menu.json](./custom-files-menu.json) file.
+5. Paste in the content of the file [custom-files-menu.json](./custom-files-menu.json) file.
-5. If necessary, modify the **include-files path and file name** to match the location and name of the JS file on the MSP environment.
+6. If necessary, modify the **include-files path and file name** to match the location and name of the JS file on the MSP environment.

 See section [2.5.1 Hosting the Custom JS / CSS Files](../../doc/README.md/#251-hosting-the-custom-js--css-files) of the main [Connections Cloud Application Extension Migration](../../doc/README.md) documentation for more details about where to host the custom JS/CSS files.